 Zion Area Road Restrictions

 Starting June 7, 2026, vehicles that exceed any of the size or weight limits outlined below will not be permitted to drive the Zion-Mt.
-Carmel Highway between Canyon Junction and the East Entrance.
+Carmel Highway.

 - Semi-trucks